 - Steelix a Steel and Ground-type

-We’ll be updating this piece every month to learn Giovanni’s new rotation of Pokémon and what you need to use to defeat them.
+We’ll be updating this piece every month to learn about Giovanni’s new rotation of Pokémon and what you need to use to defeat them.